Big Karnak: Development and release

 Yeste stated that when production started, several elements from the original script for Big Karnak were added or scrapped due to either not working in the game or being deemed too difficult.
 Arrebola also stated that team members gave their ideas during development, as equipment and resources were limited, with Yeste claiming that enemies which broke the Egyptian aesthetic was due to the collaborative effort.
 Yeste also claimed a total of eight levels were originally envisioned but the number was ultimately reduced to four.
 When designing the carnivorous plant enemies for a level, Arrebola was inspired by Frank Oz's Little Shop of Horrors.
 Jonama and the team used PCs with ARPA, an in-house tool created by Gaelco that allowed artists transpose their hand-drawn animation work from graph paper into pixel art.

 Big Karnak was released on arcades by Gaelco in 1991.
 The game was presented on various trade shows across Europe such as the 1991 European Computer Trade Show.
 The title was never ported to other systems, until its inclusion as part of the Gaelco Arcade 2 compilation for Evercade, marking its first console debut.

-Reception and legacy
+Reception

 According to the book Video Games Around the World, Big Karnak "achieved great success" commercially.
 David Wilson of Zero magazine rated the game with a 4.5 out of 5 score.
 Martin Gaksch of German magazine Power Play gave the title a positive outlook.
 Oldies Rising scored it 15 out of 20.
 In 2015, David Martinez of Hobby Consolas also gave it a positive outlook.

+Legacy

-As of April 2020, the rights to Big Karnak were acquired by Piko Interactive.
+As of April 2020, the rights to Big Karnak are owned by Piko Interactive.